-- 5.4.1 The nearest scheduled ancient monument is in the region of 1km from the location of the proposed development area and the nearest listed buildings are c.260m away. - 5.4.2 The closest undesignated sites are a war time barrage balloon site (PRN 35061; c.74m to the east) and an anti-aircraft gun battery site (PRN 28471; c.114m to the west).
-These two sites are not visible from the proposed development area and therefore the development will have a minimal visual impact on either site. - 5.4.3 The location is within the Pembroke Dock Historic Landscape; and Countryside Council for Wales Pembroke Dock Historic Landscape Aspect and Post Industrial Urban Settlements Cultural Landscape areas.
-It is considered that the development will have only local impact on these landscapes.
-There are no Registered Parks and Gardens within 300m.
+- 5.4.1 The nearest scheduled ancient monument is in the region of 1km from the location of the proposed development area and the nearest listed buildings are c.260m away. - 5.4.2 The closest undesignated sites are a war time barrage balloon site (PRN 35061) and an anti-aircraft gun battery site (PRN 28471).
+These two sites are not visible from the proposed development area and therefore the development will have a minimal visual impact on either site. - 5.4.3 The location is within the Pembroke Dock Historic Landscape; and NRW Pembroke Dock Historic Landscape Aspect and Post Industrial Urban Settlements Cultural Landscape areas. - 5.4.4 The proposed development is considered to have a slight visual impact upon the historic landscape and the historic environment of the surrounding area.